 - Milk and dairy replacements (cow’s milk, soy, almond, coconut, lactaid, cream, half and half, etc.)

 - Fruit juices

-For a keto diet breakfast, the egg is often the perfect main ingredient because of its status of a filling, healthy fat.
+- For a keto diet breakfast, eggs are often the perfect main ingredient because of their status of a filling, healthy fat.
 For a quick keto breakfast, you may choose a keto smoothie using a keto protein powder.
 Use an approved keto fruit like frozen blueberries and some coconut milk, and then you have a delicious start to your day.

-For more keto meal ideas, go to the recipe section on this site and search diet type by ketogenic … and you’ll see hundreds of options.
+- For more keto recipes and meal/snack ideas, go to the recipe section on this site and search diet type by ketogenic … and you’ll see hundreds of options.